 You are a role model.
-Research shows that parents are the strongest influence on their children’s drinking decisions – even if young people don’t want to admit it.
+Research shows that parents are a strong influence on their children’s drinking decisions – even if young people don’t want to admit it.
 Your children are watching your behavior, which has a tremendous influence on them.
-If you choose to drink, model healthy decision-making when it comes to alcohol.
+If you choose to drink, be a model of healthy decision-making when it comes to alcohol.
 Be clear that it is not acceptable to drink and drive or to drink to excess.

 Regardless of your best efforts, your child may witness unhealthy alcohol choices as he or she is growing up.
-These are teachable moments that can help your child understand what not to do.
+These are teachable moments that can help your child to understand what to do and what not to do.
 Reach out to your child’s school and your community to learn about resources available for alcohol education and prevention programs.

 Talk with your children.
 Speak openly with your children about alcohol.
-Make sure they understand why young people drinking is different from adults drinking.
+Make sure they understand why drinking by young people is different from drinking by adults.
 Explain why there are laws about underage purchase and drinking.
-Discuss the differences between responsible and dangerous drinking.
+Discuss the differences between responsible and irresponsible drinking and the harm that can result.
 Make sure your own actions are consistent with your messages.

 Keep the conversation going.
-The news, videos, television, festivals, and family events all offer times to discuss issues about drinking with children.
+The news, videos and television, festivals, and family events all offer opportunities to discuss with children issues about drinking.

 Learning to drive.
-When your children are with you in the car, reinforce the message that drinking and driving is illegal and dangerous.
-In this way, you will help your children develop smart habits early.
+When your children are with you in the car, reinforce the message that drinking and driving is dangerous.
+In this way, you will help your children to develop smart habits early.

-When your children become old enough to drive themselves, remember that they need their full mental and physical attention.
-Drinking by new drivers is particularly dangerous.
+When your children become old enough to drive themselves, remind them that driving requires their full mental and physical attention.
+Drinking by inexperienced drivers is particularly dangerous.

 Your family history.
-If your family has had a history of abuse or dependence problems in general or with alcoholism in particular, be sure to share this with your children.
+If your family has had a history of abuse or dependence problems, in general, or with alcohol in particular, be sure to share this with your children.
 Help them to understand that they should consider their family history when they make their own decisions about drinking.